BHZH/IDALab/TimeMachine/readMe.md

 | Elements already demolished |(_hidden_)|

 ### For the plugin to function:
-Create 4 project parameters :
+Create 4 project parameters with the following conditions :
 - Parameter names:
   - "Construction-start"
   - "Construction-end"